paulosuzart/paulosuzart.github.io/_posts/2015-04-02-why-racket-is-awesome.markdown

 First I'd decided to go with [OCaml](https://ocaml.org/), just to taste it.
 Sour!
 I mean, it is a good language but documentation is frustrating, libraries documentation even worse.
 Ok, so went for [Rust](http://www.rust-lang.org/), that is a good promise and should become one of my languages once it gets out of alpha stage: it is hard to compile libs with nightly builds, everything brakes, etc.

-But Rust is being crafter along with solid libraries like [Hyper](http://hyperium.github.io/hyper/hyper/index.html).
+But Rust is being crafted along with solid libraries like [Hyper](http://hyperium.github.io/hyper/hyper/index.html).
 Man, this is great.
 But lets wait things mature a bit.

 So, now what?
 Clojure?
 No. Racket!